DamirFM/Winter-supplement-engine/README.md

 - Edit the topicID variable in src/mqttConnection.js: const topicID = "<your-dynamic-topic-id>";

+### Notice

-- If Winter Supplement Calculator if does not response to test engine - run publishTestMessage.js simultaneously with mqttConnection.js: cd winter-supplement-engine
+If Winter Supplement Calculator if does not response to test engine - run publishTestMessage.js simultaneously with mqttConnection.js: cd winter-supplement-engine

 - node publishTestMessage.js
 - node mqttConnection.js